bruceallday/Homedesk/README.md

 - Salary / Wages
 - Bills
 - Personal savings
-- How much money you have saved, since you have cycled to work, instead of driving or taking public transport?

 ### Bugs
 - Im having issues with handling the exceptions in the tool bar, if one input is incorrect the rest of the inputs are still taken into their apropriate lists causing the lists to be out of sync